Phone

 PE

-P.E days are on Wednesdays and Thursdays.
+P.E days are on Mondays and Wednesdays.

 Wednesday: Outdoor